MartinHeroux/spike2py/docs/source/pages/how_to_guides.rst

 -------------------------
 If you have added some features to **spike2py**, please add tests that cover the new code.

-All test file are located in the `tests` folder in the root directory of the **spike2py** package.
+All test files are located in the `tests` folder in the root directory of the **spike2py** package.

-If your new feature was added to an existing modules, please add your tests to the file named `test_<module_name>.py`.
+If your new feature was added to an existing module, please add your tests to the file named `test_<module_name>.py`.
 For example, if you added something to the `trial.py` module, your test(s) should go in `test_trial.py`.